rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 2. Compile time.
 By breaking the compiler into multiple crates, we can take better advantage of incremental/parallel compilation using cargo.
-In particular, we try to have as few dependencies between crates as possible so that we dont' have to rebuild as many crates if you change one.
+In particular, we try to have as few dependencies between crates as possible so that we don't have to rebuild as many crates if you change one.

 At the very bottom of the dependency tree are a handful of crates that are used by the whole compiler (e.g. [`rustc_span`]).
 The very early parts of the